 It’s not always about the quantity of lighting fittings in a compact scheme.
 It depends on the space you have and what it’s used for.
 The best small living room lighting schemes layer different types of light, allowing maximum flexibility within the room.
 Lighting can help you visually divide or zone an open-plan space, as much as furniture can, by illuminating each part differently.

 Changing just a few light fittings can have a huge impact on any interior.
 The easiest way to update your scheme is to add floor and table lighting.
 Not only are they visually appealing but, when placed carefully, can help enhance the atmosphere of a room making it warm and romantic, crisp and bright, or cool and sophisticated.
 A bit of imagination, a modest budget and a plug socket are all that is needed.
-Although it might seem more complicated, changing pendants needn’t be daunting.
-An electrician might charge as little as £20 to install a new fitting.
+Although it might seem more complicated, changing pendants needn’t be daunting – and needn't cost much.

 ‘Put all lights on dimmer switches and have a variety of circuits in each room – usually one for downlight, one for table lamps and one for the central light,’ advises lighting specialist, Lucy Vaughan.
 In a room with a lower ceiling like this one, a statement chandelier might be too imposing, but it’s still important to get some light into the centre of the room.
 Use downlights, controlled separately, to illuminate the coffee table.